sundriftproductions/better-brenda/README.md

 ```
 "P-Project\2D\Blender\[Sequence name]\[Shot number]\"
 "P-Project\3D\scenes\[Sequence name]\[Shot number]\"
 ```

-When you upload the Blender file from one of these directories, Better Brenda will not upload anything else in the directory -- ONLY the Blender file you have selected.
-It will also search through all of the directories marked with `(*)` above.
+When you upload the Blender file from one of these directories, Better Brenda will not upload anything else from the directory; it will upload _only_ the Blender file you have selected.
+As mentioned previously, Better Brenda will also search through all of the directories marked with `(*)` above.